DataDog/documentation/content/integrations/journald.md

 ### Installation

-Journal files are, by default, owned and readable by the `systemd-journal` system group, to start collecting your journal logs, you need to:
+Journal files are, by default, owned and readable by the `systemd-journal` system group.
+To start collecting your journal logs, you need to:

 1. [Install the agent][1] on the instance running the journal
 2. Add the `dd-agent` user to the `systemd-journal` group by running: